ganadipa/LinkinPurry-Jobs/README.md

 # ✨ Wajib

-All required specifications is done.
+All required specifications are done.

 # ✨ Bonus